Hinkleaj/Interactive_World_Map/README.md

 # Interactive_World_Map
 This map was my final project for Fab Academy.
-The laser engraved panels are activated using embedded ultrasonic sensors.
+Everything you want to know about it is in the [WorldMap.html](WorldMap.html) file.